FAQ's

 Four components make us different!

-- Yeast: Most hard kombuchas use beer yeast instead of champagne yeast, which is why our products taste cleaner and brighter.
+- Yeast: Most hard kombuchas use beer yeast instead of wine yeast, which is why our products taste cleaner and brighter.

 - Bacteria: Our team has spent over 15 years analyzing dozens of different scobys, identifying the exact organisms that give the perfect blend of acidity and flavor, and re-assembling these specific organisms together in our proprietary scoby.
 Our scoby produces a clean, subtlety sweet, and refreshing flavor.